videojs/http-streaming/docs/program-time-from-player-time.md

 ## The Formula

-With the properties listed above, calculating a *stream time* from a *player time* is given as follows:
+With the properties listed above, calculating a *program time* from a *player time* is given as follows:

 ```
-const playerTimeToStreamTime = (playerTime, segment) => {
+const playerTimeToProgramTime = (playerTime, segment) => {
-  // If there's no "anchor point" for the stream time (i.e., a time that can be used to
-  // sync the start of a segment with a real world stream time), then a stream time can't
-  // be calculated.
   if (!segment.dateTimeObject) {
+    // Can't convert without an "anchor point" for the program time (i.e., a time that can
+    // be used to map the start of a segment with a real world time).
     return null;
   }